blobdoggo/skullbinarymask/README.md

 p.s.
-I tried using tensor flow and aw hell naw p.p.s Please reach out if you need some help with this, I'd be happy to assist :)
+I tried using tensor flow and aw hell naw p.p.s Please reach out if you need some help with this, I'd be happy to assist :) p.p.p.s Not that I believe anybody is going to bother to sell this, but it was created to be open source as part of a research project so everybody can use it for free!